juanmontani/pocimetro/index.md

 ## PRIVACY POLICY

 All information collected by the application can be freely used by the team in an anonymized way.
-Only statistical information can be sheared to third parties.
+Only statistical information can be shared to third parties.

 ### Collected information